auth0/docs/articles/cross-origin-authentication/index.md

 ## Limitations

 Because cross-origin authentication is achieved using third-party cookies, disabling third-party cookies will make cross-origin authentication fail.
-Some browsers, such as the newest version of Firefox, disable third-party cookies by default, meaning that unless the application is using a custom domain, cross-origin authentication will not work for users on Firefox.
+Some browsers, such as the newest version of Firefox, disable third-party cookies by default, meaning that cross-origin authentication will not work for users on Firefox.
+The only way to make embedded login work for Firefox users is to use a custom domain, as described below.

 There are two approaches you can follow to remediate the issue: